 Some like their beans with a bit of texture, while others like them very tender.
 You know your friends and family, so it's up to you to decide how long to cook beans.
 Soak the beans overnight and cut down on the cooking time by an hour or so.

-So while a big pot of Pinto Beans are on the stove, filling the kitchen with it's fragrance, you can click on any of my following recipes that feature this filling and flavorful Mexican legume: Scrambled Eggs and Refried Beans, Huevos Rancheros, Breakfast Burrito, Carnitas, Ground Chicken Tacos, Carne Asada, Chicken Tinga Stew, Charro Beans and a Frybread Taco.
+So while a big pot of Pinto Beans is on the stove, filling the kitchen with its fragrance, you can click on any of my following recipes that feature this filling and flavorful south-of-the-border legume: Scrambled Eggs and Refried Beans, Huevos Rancheros, Breakfast Burrito, Carnitas, Ground Chicken Tacos, Carne Asada, Mexican Rice, Chicken Tinga Stew, Charro Beans and a Frybread Taco.

 Mexican-style Pinto Beans - VIDEO